steroman/dynatrace-deck/task-2-notes.md

 - Contribution guidelines
   - Make it very clear how you expect people to contribute and make it effortless for them.
 - Scripting: e.g. implement a vale/remark lint rule and create a script to fix them all
-- Training to everyone in the company, when they join, docs = product, what does it mean to support docs in your role (PM, Dev, Designer, etc)
+- Training to everyone in the company, when they join, docs = product, what does it mean to support docs in your role (PM, Dev, Designer, etc).
+Becomes part of company-wide onboarding.
   - Docs are not a chore, they're a product asset
-- Automated checks: linting, vale MCP server
+- Automated checks: linting, vale MCP server, remark
 - Automated screenshot naming
-- Clear docs approval process
+- Clear docs approval process and SLAs (tasks can't sit in review with PMs for 1 week)
+  - Incentive system (e.g. PMs performance is also evaluated to their adherence to the SLAs)
+  - Engineering sprint planning allots X% to supporting writers
 - Writing case deflection too: when someone submits a request, we give them articles to check before escalating to a real human?
 - Automated Slack notifications
 - CLI/VSCode tooling like snippets or DWK (Documentation Writing Kit)